-- 15.2.
+- 15.1.
+The time limits and target times will be detailed in the Event Sailing Instructions (ESI) - 15.2.
 If no boat has passed Mark 1 within the Mark 1 time limit the race will be abandoned.
 Failure to meet the target time will not be grounds for redress.
 This changes RRS 62.1(a). - 15.3.
-Boats failing to finish within 20 minutes after the first boat sails the course and finishes will be scored Did Not Finish without a hearing, unless SI 15.4 applies.
+Boats failing to finish within 20 minutes after the first boat sails the course and finishes will be scored Did Not Finish without a hearing, unless GSI 15.4 applies.
 This changes RRS 35, A4 and A5. - 15.4.
 After the first boat has finished, boats may be finished based on their observed position on the course.
 Flag W will be displayed in the vicinity of boats being finished on the course.
 This changes RRS 35, A4 and A5.